zongou/vscode/README.md

-# What is this branch for?
+# Notice

-This branch is only for storing our build action and docs.
+This branch is for building code-server
+Please switch branch to release/\*